Calabar Chic

-Stephanie Faith Isuma (born June 10, 1991) popularly known as Calabar Chic, is a Nigerian Actor and content creator.
+Stephanie Faith Isuma (born June 10, 1991) popularly known as Calabar Chic, is a Nigerian actress and content creator.
 She is from Yala, Cross River State, Calabar Chic started creating comic videos on social media using Ibibio-Efik accents.

 Early life and education

 Calabar Chic was born in Kano State, Nigeria as the second out of six children.
 She further had her BSc in Mass communication from the Nnamdi Azikiwe University, and a degree in film editing from the Delyork Creative Academy Film School in Lagos State.

 Career

 Calabar Chic gained mainstream attention after her 15-second first ever video which she posted on her Instagram went viral in 2016.
 She started acting before creating comedy contents.
 She has been featured in several Nollywood films including Finding Me (2025) Jimi Bendel (2016), The Jimi Bendel Show (2018), City Crimes (2019), Fate of Alakada (2020), Kendra (2021), Aki and Pawpaw (2021).

 Calabar Chic was named among the 12 Nigerian comedians to watch out in 2021 by The Netng.